 - Veterinarian and dental checks

 Owning a horse is a big responsibility, and not a decision that should be taken lightly or made in haste.
-You need to consider all the facts before making the commitment of owning one of these animals.
+One should consider all the facts before making the commitment.
 If you think you’re up to the challenges and rewards of owning one, then saddle up!